ssebs/go-mmp/README.md

       - Actions:
         - List of Actions, see [Actions](#actions)
 - When you press a button on the MacroPad, it should run the macro.
 - You can also click the button in the UI to run the macro.
+- Run with the CLI
+  > Not sure why, but the print statements stop working after I export to exe.
+  - CLI Usage:
+    ```
+    Usage of go-mmp.exe:
+      -gui-only
+            Open Go-MMP in GUI Only Mode.
+Useful if you don't have a working arduino.
+      -reset-config
+            If you want to reset your mmpConfig.yml file.
+    ```

 ## Actions:
 - PressKey: (string)